intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 ## Minor scales

 There are three forms of the minor scale, and each has a specific role.
 As you listen to these three melodies, only one of them will sound as if it has no surprising pitches.
-Once you have found the example that doesn't have a "surprise moment, consider the name of the mode.
+Once you have found the example that doesn't have a "surprise moment", consider the name of the mode.
 Does it give you some insight into why it sounds best playing this melody?

 ### Natural minor